 At each round, this one medical need scored near the top.
 It had been looking like a real contender for the one they might eventually chose to address.

 Then came today, when the fellows were scoring whether other devices already address the need and the cost spent each year if the need wasn’t addressed.
 That gave them a sense of whether there was a market for any device they might develop.
 That need, which had seemed so strong, scored low, much to the team’s surprise.

 “This had been a favorite but this is the first time we are seeing that it is maybe not a great need,” Shashi Ranjan, PhD, told me.
 Harsh Sheth, MD, emphasized that in other settings where people make much faster decisions they might have ended up wasting time prototyping a device that would never find a place in the market.

 To my eye, this careful approach makes the final selection almost seem inevitable (though not obvious at the outset).
 The team knows the criteria they have to meet (good market size, few competing devices, no patents standing in the way of eventually marketing their device) and they have a list of options.

 From there, it’s a matter of slowly assessing which option best fits the criteria, which seems like a lesson that goes well beyond designing medical devices: Choosing health insurance.
 Buying cars.
 They are learning a lesson in good decision-making along with how to develop and market devices.

-Previously: The next challenge for biodesign: constraining health-care costs, Following the heart and the mind in biodesign and Stanford-India Biodesign co-founder: Our hope is to “inspire others and create a ripple effect” in India
+Previously: Following the heart and the mind in biodesign, Writing a “very specific sentence” is critical for good biodesign and Stanford-India Biodesign co-founder: Our hope is to “inspire others and create a ripple effect” in India